Nikronic/awesome-research/content/reaching-out-to-prospective-advisors/information-about-emailing-professors.md

 >[!warning]
 >Gmail sometimes classifies student emails (particularly the fill-in-the-blank form emails) as spam.

-Q: why on earth they use Gmail? just use an institutional email.

 Some other cool information:
 - **Should I do master's?** It depends, but there are two factors that are potentially balancing each other out.
 1. More time means ability to get better letters but 2.
 We compare BS to BS, and MS to MS. So is that MS really going to help or put you even further behind?
 You have to sort of take this on a case by case basis.
 If you didn't get a chance to do research in undergrad, you'll do as much research in your MS as you can and see where that puts you.
 That's the hand life dealt you.
 If you are a junior who just started research and you could graduate early or get a full year in, I'd recommend taking your time and getting those strong letters.
 In general, this isn't a race and nobody is going to check if you were 21 or 22 or 25 or ... when you applied.
 Just how you compare to other people with the same degree and opportunities.
 >[!success]
->I always punish myself to studying master's in my home country.
+>(my take) I always punish myself to studying master's in my home country.
 But now I think it was the only way I could do any sort of research.
-So not only I managed to publish a good research, I also secured two strong recommendation letters.
+So not only I managed to publish a good research, I also secured two strong recommendation letters. ^dbcd2e

 Ref: https://talkingtorobots.com/FAQ.html